 Honey-Glazed Scallops are ready in just 15 minutes!
-Serve with rice and broccoli for a light and healthy dinner.
+Serve these sweet scallops with rice and broccoli for a light and healthy dinner.

 Happy Thursday!
 Here are those scallops I promised you.
 We eat seafood often, but scallops always feel like a treat.
 A little luxury from the sea, if you will.
 Especially when I wake up early enough to grab them from our local Farmers market.
 Delicately sweet and melt-in-your-mouth tender… they’re worth the early rise.